stanford-policylab/opp/data_readme.md

 </table>

 **Data notes**:
-- Only citations are included in the data, so we exclude Wyoming from our analysis.
+- Only citations are included in the data.
-- The `police_department` field is populated by the state trooper division.
+- The `department_name` field is populated by the state trooper division.
 - The violation field is populated by violated statute codes.
-- We found an external mapping of statute codes and provide them in the raw data.
-- Some county names were misrecorded and required editing.
 - Rows represent citations, not stops, so we remove duplicates by grouping by the other fields.
-- `contraband_found` could potentially be derived from violation codes (drug/alcohol/weapons), but it would be less reliable and not necessarily comparable to how we defined contraband_found for other states.
+- `contraband_found` could potentially be derived from violation codes (drug/alcohol/weapons), but it would be less reliable and not necessarily comparable to how we defined contraband_found for other states, so we do not.
+- `department_id` was mapped directly from `emdivision` in the raw data.
+- `violation` was mapped directly from `charge` in the raw data.
+- `location` is a concatenation of `raw_streetnbr`, `raw_street`, and `city` (and note that `city` is actually county, and is mapped to `county_name` with light standardization).
+- Additional columns in raw data that may be of interest: `statute`, `is_acciden`.

 CHANGE LOG FOR NEXT UPDATE: